valerievossen/hello-world/modelplot.md

 We will be using the models from the paper ["Doing well by doing good?
 Green office buildings"](https://www.aeaweb.org/articles?id=10.1257/aer.100.5.2492) These models regress the logarithm of rent per square foot in commercial office buildings on a dummy variable representing a green rating (1 if rated as green) and other building characteristics.
 Please refer to the [`modelsummary` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/model-summary/) for more information about the paper and the table.

 We will generate two coefficient plots using the `modelplot` function:
-- One coefficient across multiple models: Green rating
+- A single coefficient across multiple models
-- Multiple coefficients of one regression: the Age variables of regression 3
+- Multiple coefficients within a single model
+-
 ## Load packages and data

 Let's begin by loading the required packages and data: